libreobjet/open-guide/en/economies.md

 −[Goteo.org](https://en.goteo.org/about)

 ### Opendesk
 [Opendesk](https://www.opendesk.cc/ ) promises to be a hub between designers and local builders.
-Their pusiness is built on creating, collecting and promoting open designs (not all open source) and encouraging the local production of those designs through a network of fablabs and makerspaces.
+Their business is built on creating, collecting and promoting open designs (not all open source) and encouraging the local production of those designs through a network of fablabs and makerspaces.
 They then take a small portion of the price charged to the end purchaser.

 ### Snowdrift
 This type of platform encourages participants to provide regular donations to the projects they want to support.
-Through very small recuring payments and social network effects, creator can potentialy harvest a monthly salary, allowing them to pursue their cerative work.  https://snowdrift.coop/
+Through very small recurring payments and social network effects, creator can potentially harvest a monthly salary, allowing them to pursue their creative work.  https://snowdrift.coop/

 Objects
 -----------